 Central to queercore are all-girl bands whose music confronts lesbian invisibility, misogyny, homophobia, and sexual violence, and who create vital spaces and communities for different ways of doing and being queer.
 These bands and artists draw on discourses of girlhood, femininity, womanhood, lesbianism, and queerness within radical music-making, lyrics, and performances affiliated with DIY queer culture.

 This according to “Queercore: Fearless women” by Val Rauzier, an essay included in Women make noise: Girl bands from Motown to the modern (Twickenham: Supernova books, 2010, pp. 238–58).
-Above, Team Dresch, one of the bands discussed in the article, in the 1990s; below, one of the band’s more recent performances.
+Above, Team Dresch, one of the bands discussed in the article, in the 1990s; below, the band in 2012.